WangLuran/Guided-Flow-Matching-with-Optimal-Control/README.md

 ./image/build_env.sh
 ```

-To install the required dependencies for peptide design, create a Conda environment using the provided `environment.yml` file and ' requirements.txt' file after navigating to the `peptide` directory:
+To install the required dependencies for peptide design, create a Conda environment using the provided `environment.yml` file and `requirements.txt` file after navigating to the `peptide` directory:

 ```bash
 conda env create -f environment.yml